heatherveva/hw3/README.md

 ![The picture below contains a white background with the title "Password Generator" in grey text.
 There is a red "Generate Password" button and place for the generated password to be displayed.] (./assets/password.png)

 ## Links to Application

+- Here is a link to the repository: https://github.com/heatherveva/hw3.git
+- Here is the page: https://heatherveva.github.io/hw3/